 Proper hard drive destruction is essential if you intend to prevent the recovery of previously contained information.
 All you may need to destroy your paper documents might be professional paper shredding services.
 However, destroying your electronically stored data might be a little bit more challenging.
 Unfortunately, you cannot permanently remove any file from a hard drive by selecting it and pressing the delete button.
 To ensure you understand hard drive destruction techniques and make the right choice, below is a detailed look at safe data removal options.
-The Shred-it website provides a collection of online resources and information that may interest you.

 1. Overwriting the hard drive